Salina in Sevier County, Utah — The American Mountains (Southwest)

 Erected 1938 by Old Fort Camp, Daughters of Utah Pioneers.
 (Marker Number 41.)

 Location.
 38° 57.38′ N, 111° 51.49′ W. Marker is in Salina, Utah, in Sevier County.
 Marker is at the intersection of South 100 East and East 100 North, on the right when traveling north on South 100 East.
+Marker is on the northeast corner.
 Touch for map.
-Marker is on the northeast corner.
 Marker is in this post office area: Salina UT 84654, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Old Rock Church (within shouting distance of this marker); The Crosby Memorial Presbyterian Church and School of Salina Outbreak of Black Hawk War (approx. 1˝ miles away); Redmond Town Hall (approx. 3˝ miles away); Settlement of Aurora (approx. 4.8 miles away); Settlement of Axtell (approx. 7.1 miles away); Battle of Cedar Ridge (approx. 9˝ miles away); Centerfield (approx. 11.6 miles away).
+At least 8 other Old Rock Church (within shouting distance of this marker); The Crosby Memorial Presbyterian Church and School of Salina (about 600 feet away, measured in a direct line); Camp Salina (approx. 0.6 miles away); Outbreak of Black Hawk War (approx. 1˝ miles away); Redmond Town Hall (approx. 3˝ miles away); Settlement of Aurora (approx. 4.8 miles away); Settlement of Axtell (approx. 7.1 miles away); Battle of Cedar Ridge (approx. 9˝ miles away).
 Touch for a list and map of all markers in Salina.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 307 times since then.
+It was originally submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 348 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on June 26, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.